-On 26 January 1940 HMS Durham Castle, on passage from Rosyth to Scapa Flow, struck a mine laid on 21 January by U-57 and sank 3 miles east of Cromarty Firth, during a gale and in severe icy conditions.
+On 26 January 1940, while under tow from Rosyth to Scapa Flow by the tug HMS Watermeyer, she struck a mine off the Cromarty Firth.
+Uboat.net says the mine had been laid on 21 January 1940 by U-57, commanded by Claus Korth, and that she sank in a gale and severe icy conditions.

 Date of attack